 Wahwahtaysee Resort

-For truly luxurious camping in the hill country on the San Marcos River, you have to check out Wahwahtaysee Resort.
-Located on 100+ acres of property nestled between Austin and San Antonio, Wahwahtaysee Resort is one of the best glamping experience spots in the state to visit!
+For truly luxurious camping in the hill country on the San Marcos River, you must check out Wahwahtaysee Resort.
+Located on 100+ acres of property between Austin and San Antonio, Wahwahtaysee Resort is one of the best glamping experience spots in the state to visit!

 Wahwahtaysee features five luxury safari tents and a container cabin on their property.

-A visit to Wahwahtaysee Resort will make you feel like you have escaped it all thanks to their expansive amount of land and the great experiences they offer.
+A visit to Wahwahtaysee Resort will make you feel like you have escaped it all thanks to their expansive land and great experiences.

 Lucky Arrow Retreat

-If you are looking to stay in a yurt for your glamping experience, then consider heading to the town of Dripping Springs.
-Just minutes away from Dripping Springs’ town center, you will find Lucky Arrow Retreat.
+If you want to stay in a yurt for your glamping experience, consider heading to the town of Dripping Springs.
+You will find Lucky Arrow Retreat just minutes from Dripping Springs’ town center.

 The property houses 10 yurts, each with a queen-sized bed, wi-fi, coffee, and bathrobes.
-While these have a shared bathhouse, that is nothing to worry about as you still have plenty of privacy and the facilities are kept sparkling clean.
+While these have a shared bathhouse, that is nothing to worry about as you still have plenty of privacy, and the facilities are sparkling clean.

 In addition to the yurts, Lucky Arrow also offers several cabin choices.
 This is a fun Dripping Springs getaway!